Polymer/old-docs-site/app/3.0/start/first-element/intro.md

 <!-- toc -->

-In this tutorial, you’ll learn how to build elements using Polymer 2.0.
-You’ll create a simple Polymer element, a toggle button.
+In this tutorial, you’ll learn how to build elements using Polymer 3.0.
+You’ll create a simple Polymer element-a toggle button.
 The finished button will look something like this:

-![Sample star-shaped toggle buttons, showing pressed and unpressed state](/images/2.0/first-element/sample-toggles.png)
+![Sample star-shaped toggle buttons, showing pressed and unpressed state](/images/3.0/first-element/sample-toggles.png)

 You’ll be able to use it with simple markup like this: